streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

    ![GitHub preparing your codespace](/images/streamlit-community-cloud/deploy-codespaces-3.png)

 5. GitHub will automatically execute the commands to launch your Streamlit app within your codespace.
-Your live app will be visible in a "Simple Browser" on the right.
+Your app will be visible in a "Simple Browser" on the right.
 This may take a minute to complete from when your codespace first appears on screen.

    ![Your new GitHub Codespace](/images/streamlit-community-cloud/deploy-sample-codespace.png)